MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-With-Files-Folders-and-Registry-Keys.md

 ---
 description: This article discusses how to deal with registry key manipulation tasks using PowerShell. ms.date: 12/08/2022
-title: Working With Files Folders and Registry Keys
+title: Working with files folders and registry keys
 ---
-# Working With Files, Folders and Registry Keys
+# Working with files, folders and registry keys

 > This sample only applies to Windows platforms.